 The definition of students with a disability is a subset of the definition of youth with a disability.
 It is possible for an individual to age out of being a student with a disability and still need and receive VR transition services as a youth with a disability (see services under 34 CFR 361.5(c) (55)).
 The IPE must clearly identify and document the need for all VR transition services.

+*When individuals are in the 14-24 age range and have a disability, they will meet the “Youth with a Disability” definition.
+The disability only has to be considered “most significant” if they are also participating in Supported Employment services.

 …